-After you have incorporated your Singapore company (see how to register a Singapore company), you must first obtain a travel agency license before commencing the relevant business activities.
-The licensing procedure in Singapore is simple, fast, and transparent as summarised below in this guide.
+After you have incorporated your company in Singapore (see also how to register a Singapore company), you must first obtain a travel agency license before commencing the relevant business activities.
+The licensing procedure in Singapore is simple, fast, and transparent as summarized below in this guide.
 It includes the following topics:

 Who Must Obtain a Travel Agent's License?